stevearc/aerial.nvim/README.md

       -- Symbol for nesting, set to false for <root>.<parent>.<symbol>
       -- Otherwise, can be a string like "├─" nesting_symbol = false,
+      -- If `nesting_symbol` uses non utf-8 characters, highlighting may break -- set this value to an integer representing the number of characters instead -- Setting to -1 means calculate automatically nesting_symbol_length = -1,
       -- Available modes: symbols, lines, both
       show_columns = "both",
     },